jiangcuo/Pxvirt-docs/en/case/spdk.md

 1. When SPDK disks are present, virtual machines cannot snapshot or perform live migration.
 2. SPDK disks cannot be expanded online
 3. If spdk bdev is not properly cleaned up when the virtual machine shuts down, the disk may not be deletable.
+4. Requires reserved memory as huge pages.
+This wastes memory on low-memory machines.
+This is an architectural requirement and a prerequisite for using SPDK.

 ## Version Requirements